MeatOreo/FizzBuzz/readme.md

 ## Approach

-By iterating through the range 0-N by 3 and 5 respectively, we can leave "breadcrumbs" at all of their multiples, which we can use on a third pass to populate the answer array with the correct data.
+By iterating through the range `0-N` by `3` and `5` respectively, we can leave "breadcrumbs" at all of their multiples, which we can use on a third pass to populate the answer array with the correct data.

 `threes * elementLength += 1` Leaves a mark at every number divisible by three.
-Fives does the same with `fives * elementLength += 2`, and if both land on the same number, the result will be `3`.
+Five does the same with `fives * elementLength += 2`, and if both land on the same number, the result will be `3`.
-Therefor to further optimize this, we can avoid using any comparators or branching by simply feeding these breadcrumbs into an array as the index (`responses[0, 1, 2, or 3]`), effectively creating a jump table.
-The default value of zero indexes to a format string `%d` for printing the current index as a string into the answer array.
+To further optimize this, we can now avoid using any comparators or branching by simply feeding these breadcrumbs into an array as the index (`responses[0, 1, 2, or 3]`), effectively creating a tiny jump table.
+The default value of `0` indexes to a format string `%d`, later used for printing the element's index as a string into the answer array.

-Next up, by using pointers efficiently to avoid multiple Malloc calls, we can significantly reduce both memory usage and execution time.
+Next up, by using pointer arithmetic to avoid making multiple Malloc calls, we can significantly reduce both memory usage and execution time.
 This solution creates a single array containing both the i and j pointers one would expect in `answer[i][j]`, and manually assigns `answer[i]` to point to data elements just before populating them.

 ## Complexity